Keeping An Eye On Nutrition

 While it can seem at times that all we hear about is illness and sickness, it can be tempting to turn to Dr Google for advice on what to do.
-Fears around coronavirus are rising – and there seems to be little we’re advised to do in-between washing our hands regularly, and self-isolating.
-But another way we can help put ourselves in the best position to getting sick is to focus on scientifically proven ways to boost our immune system to heighten our body’s defence against viruses.
+With coronavirus affecting us all, there seems to be little we’re advised to do in-between washing our hands regularly, and self-isolating.
+However, another key way we can help put ourselves in the best position from getting sick is to focus on scientifically proven ways to boost our immune system to increase our body’s defence against viruses.

 Also, if you’re preparing to stay home more than usual, it’s important to have healthy foods on hand.
 That means selecting foods that pack a nutritional punch in order to ensure you’re getting the fibre, vitamins, minerals, antioxidants, and other health- and immune-supporting compounds you need.

 TIP #1 Eat whole foods

 You should aim to eat whole/minimally processed foods 80-90% of the time.
 Whole foods tend to be nutrient-dense and have a lower energy density.
 This means that they have fewer calories and more nutrients per serving than processed foods.

 Having a diet that includes things from all food groups is a great way to provide your body with the nutrients it needs to function properly.
 Groups to include foods from are:

 When it comes to your plant-based foods, try to include as much variety and different colours as possible as this ensures you are getting a balanced intake of the vitamins, minerals and antioxidants that your body needs for good health.

 We all know the types of foods that are not so good for us.
 While we may not want to cut them out completely, we want to look at keeping our intake of them to sometimes rather than every day.
 These foods include those that are highly processed and have little nutritional value and are often referred to as "empty" calories.
 Eating them in large amounts is linked to obesity and other diseases.

 TIP #5 Consume balanced meals